spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

     single source in the final catalog.

 The segmentation
-map/image is the same shape as the input image, source regions (aka segments) are labelled with positive integer values, and the background (non-segment pixels) has a value of zero.
+map/image is the same shape as the input image, source regions (aka segments) are labeled with positive integer values, and the background (non-segment pixels) has a value of zero.
 The segmentation map, deblended as necessary, derived from and used with the multi-filter detection image for measuring source properties is used to determine